AntoniosKalampakas/fhf/README.md

 Spearman correlations and scatter plots

-2. Strong-Path PageRank on Directed Fuzzy Graphs
+2. Strong-Path PageRank on Directed Fuzzy Graphs.
 This folder contains all code supporting the second paper, where PageRank is computed on quotient fuzzy graphs using strongest-path semantics.
 It includes:
 construction of coarse and fine quotient graphs